Indigenous intellectual property: Australia

 There is also no law that prevents the misuse, distortion or alteration of ICIP that is communally owned (Indigenous communal moral rights, or ICMR).
 Because of the lack of complete protection by the legislative framework, some sectors and organisations have set up their own protocols:

 The first edition of Protocols for using First Nations Cultural and Intellectual Property in the Arts was published by the Australia Council for the Arts, in 2002, with a revised edition published in 2007.
 A new edition was authored by Terri Janke in 2019.
 The document aims to help to provide protection of traditional knowledge by recognizing and engendering respect for customary practice, providing case studies spanning a wide variety of creations in the arts, and cites ten principles contained in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP, see above).
 While it has no legal force, it explains the gaps in legislation, and "encourages culturally appropriate working practices and promotes communication between all Australians with an interest in Indigenous creative arts".

-Among the many organizations to have published their own sets of protocols are the New South Wales Government, National and State Libraries Australasia, Screen Australia, and the University of Tasmania.
+Among the many organizations to have published their own sets of protocols are the Government of New South Wales, National and State Libraries Australasia, Screen Australia and the University of Tasmania.